fuji-fabric/fuji-fabric.github.io/docs/02-Modules/jail.md

 ## Overview
 :::module
-  This module allows you to define a `jail`.
+  This module allows defining a `jail`.

-  It can be used to `punish` a player with bad behaviour, without `banning` it.
+  It can be used to `punish` players for misbehavior without `banning` them.

 :::